The Rapping Judge and the Warm Body with a Bar Card

 At the time of his arrest, according to the Clackamas Sheriff’s spokesperson, J.J. was “suspected of being involved in the incident,” but was “not believed to be the same man who brandished the gun at the Steeles.”

-Through our many conversations I have learned that J.J. reads avidly, leads a group of fellow inmates in GOGI life tools, and is planning for the rest of his own life outside of prison, whenever that day actually comes.
-He is a smart, talented, and engaging person whom I have found quite credible.
+Through our many conversations I have learned that J.J. reads avidly, leads a group of fellow inmates in GOGI life tools, and is planning for the rest of his life outside of prison, whenever that day actually comes.
+He is a smart, talented, and engaging person, whom I have found quite credible.

 No reasonable person could believe that he did.